-- 1. If you are using SAVE_CONFIG to initialize JBOD disks under HSOF Version 27Z, be sure to initialize the disk with the platform file system before rebooting the controller. - 2.
+- 1. If you are using SAVE_CONFIG to initialize JBOD disks under HSOF Version 27Z, initialize the disk with the platform file system before rebooting the controller. - 2.
 If you have the risk factors for the problem as described in the "Symptom" and "Detection" sections in this appendix, use the steps below to resolve the discrepancy in controller/operating system views of the disk at the earliest opportunity.

-DIGITAL recommends that the recovery process described in this appendix be performed before moving the disk to a controller running Version 5.2.
-Any files which may have been written in the SAVE_CONFIG area are accessible to the operating system after the restore process; however, these files are suspect and should be carefully examined to ensure that the data they contain is correct, or restored from a previous backup.
+DIGITAL recommends that the recovery process described below be performed before moving the disk to a controller running Version 5.1 or Version 5.2.
+Any files that might have been written in the SAVE_CONFIG area are accessible to the operating system after the restore process; however, these files are suspect and should be carefully examined to ensure that the data they contain is correct, or restored from a previous backup.